FilipMalczak/SoftComputing/README.md

 **Proposal:** Where possible, use list literals (ArrayLists are the fastest non-array linear data structure). ~F

-**Proposal:** Represent evaluations as double and probability as integer (attribute of value x would mean probability of x/1000)
+**Proposal:** Represent evaluations as double and probability as integer (attribute of value x would mean probability of x/1000) ~F

 **Note:** Components using Evolution Context (see dictionary for all capitalized terms) are not forced to work together
     by any type-safety techniques.
 You can create ContextManager that will not provide informations needed by your implementation of CP, and that is your fault.
-The contract makes keeping it consistent your duty.
+The contract makes keeping it consistent your duty. ~F

 Dictionary
 ----------